dottedmag/dottedmag.net/src/blog/03-de-drm-ioctl.md

 These devices respond to a number of `ioctl`s.
 All DRM devices respond to a set of common `ioctl`s that cover display controller functionality, and there are driver-specific `ioctl`s used chiefly by Mesa for rendering operations.
+In addition, kernel writes data to open DRM file descriptors whenever an [event happened](/blog/08-de-drm-atomic) and userspace has requested to know about it.

 The list of `ioctl`s is pretty large, so this post covers only a small subset.